marcelotpcosta/pritunl-vpn-gcp-terraform/README.md

 # Introduction

 This repo includes terraform code to deploy a Pritunl VPN server instance on Google Cloud Platform (GCP).
-Also, we will leverage the Identity-Aware Proxy to provide secure SSH access to the VM instance, needed to a final step to configure Pritunl VPN server.
+Also, we will leverage the Identity-Aware Proxy to provide secure SSH access to the VM instance, needed to a final step to configure your Pritunl VPN server.

 # Definitions